tkmagesh/Cisco-GoFoundation-Sep-2025/notes.md

         - package, import, func, var, const, if, else, switch, case, default, for, range, return, go, select, break, continue, goto, type
     - No access modifiers (public/private/protected)
     - No reference types (everything is a value)
+    - Use pointers for handling references
+        - But pointer arithmatic is not supported in the `language`
     - No classes (only structs)
     - No inheritance (only composition)
     - No exceptions (only errors)